The-Politico/django-slack-forms/docs/Quick-Reference.md

       "name": "briz.andrew"
     },
     "response_url": "https://example.com/forms/callback/",
-    "form_name": "Test" // the unique name of the form that was filled out },
+    "form": "Test" // the unique name of the form that was filled out },
   "name": "Andrew Briz", // property in the form "title": "apps-dev", // property in the form